nuchs/toys/hangman/notes/notes2.md

 ```

 At this stage I just want to do the simplest thing that works.
 Later I
-can refactor if needs be.
-For example I could have calculated
-remaining_guesses from the first two fields but it feels simpler just
-to have a counter.
-Similarly I chose Vec, not because it's the most
+can refactor if needs be e.g. I chose Vec, not because it's the most
 efficient data structure for the job but because I can get it working
-with minimal cognitive load.
+with minimal cognitive load (As long as it's encapsulated properly I

-The key thing is that by encapsulating the representation of the
-data it should be straight forward to change it a later date
+can change it later with minimal difficulty).
-(and the tests will show me if I break anything).

 ## Properties

-One of the questons that occurred to me while writing this post was
+One of the questions that occurred to me while writing this post was
 "Do getters and setters make sense in rust".
 Nowadays I mostly work in
+C#, which has a lot of language support for properties, so making use
-C# and making use of properties when I want to expose state is almost
+of them when I want to expose state is a no brainer.
+However what makes
-like a reflex but what makes sense in one language doesn't necessarily
+sense in one language doesn't necessarily in another.
-in another.

 Typically I use properties for one of the following reasons